yongwookkkkim/Diffraction-on-Optical-Disks/README.md

-# Theoretical and Experimental Studies of Diffraction on Optical-Disks
+# Theoretical and Experimental Studies of Diffraction on Optical Disks

 ## Abstract